 - avoid touching your eyes, nose, and mouth with unwashed hands

 - clean and disinfect frequently touched objects and surface

 If anyone is worried that they may be showing symptoms, they should 'self-isolate' for 7 days.
 If anyone in the same household as you shows symptoms but you do not show any yourself, you should 'household-isolate' for 14 days from the date of the first symptom being shown.
 If symptoms persist or worsen, please call NHS 111.
 Do not go directly to your GP or other healthcare environment.
 Further information can be gained on the Public Health England Blog and the NHS UK website.

 To find out current, up to date information about the spread of the Coronavirus, please visit this link:

 As a school, we follow Government advice and instruction regarding the Coronavirus.
 We will regularly update parents about our plans via this website page and through our social media platforms.
 If parents have any questions, please do contact us directly via the school office.
 Whilst children and staff are at the school, we are doing everything that we can to ensure that no infection happens.
 Children and staff are encouraged regularly to wash their hands throughout the day and full cleaning takes place daily as it should.
 Disinfectant spray is used on door handles and other objects that are commonly touched.
+Social Distancing measures are in place.
 We are continually educating the children about the virus to make them aware but we do not panic the children un-necessarily.